platformsh/platformsh-docs/docs/src/domains/steps/_index.md

 So, if {{<variable "YOUR_DOMAIN" >}} is `example.com`:

 * `www.example.com` is a CNAME record pointing to `main-def456-abc123.eu-2.platformsh.site`.
-* `example.com` is a ALIAS/CNAME/ANAME record pointing to `main-def456-abc123.eu-2.platformsh.site`.
+* `example.com` is a CNAME/ANAME/ALIAS record pointing to `main-def456-abc123.eu-2.platformsh.site`.

 Both `www.example.com` and `example.com` point to the same target.
 Redirects are handled by the [router you configure](../../define-routes/_index.md).

-## 4. Set your domain in Platform.sh
+## 3. Set your domain in Platform.sh

+{{< note >}}
+If you are planning on using subdomains across multiple projects, [the setup differs slightly](subdomains.md).
+{{< /note >}}

+To add a custom domain, you need a [production environment](../../other/glossary.md#production-plan).
+Production environment are available for standard (or higher) plans.
+Find more information on [pricing](https://platform.sh/pricing).

+To upgrade your plan tier you must be an organization owner or have [the manage plans permission](../../administration/organizations.md#manage-your-organization-users)

 Add a single domain to your project: